Overview

 Escape Key

-However, the backtick key shows up a lot in scripting, so we’ll need to be able to switch back and forth between backtick and CTRL-b.
+However, the backtick key shows up a lot in scripting, so we’ll need to be able to still type it.
+The following snippet will let you type a backtick by just hitting the key twice.
+A single press will get you into command mode.

 # command prefix (like screen)